ptbchau/codepath_and_prework102/README.md

 Submitted by: Chau Phan

-Hello World is an android app that shows an image and introductory message, and allows pressing a button to display a Toast. ;The app shows a dropdown list and will display a toast when users select an item of the dropdown.
+Hello World is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+The app shows a dropdown list and will display a toast when users select an item of the dropdown.

 Time spent: 3 hours spent in total